 Brandenburger Tor

+I think Brandenburger Tor is a sign of Berlin, or in general, for some people, it’s the sign of Germany.
 This iconic symbol of Berlin is one of the most iconic and photographed landmarks in the city.
-Located at the western end of the Unter den Linden boulevard, the Brandenburger Tor is a must-see for any photographer visiting the city.
+If you would like to get the best photos from Brandenburger Tor, I recommend you go early morning, otherwise will be so crowded.
+Don’t forget, the Brandenburger Tor is a must-see for any photographer visiting the city.

 Berlin Wall

-A symbol of the Cold War and the division of Germany, the Berlin Wall is now a popular spot for photographers.
-The East Side Gallery, a section of the wall that has been painted by artists, is particularly popular for its colorful murals and political messages.
+The Berlin Wall is a symbol of the Cold War and the division of Germany, the Berlin Wall is now a popular spot for photographers and everyone who’s visiting Berlin, you will find so many tourists around the East Side Gallery, the best time for taking photos is early mornings.
+The East Side Gallery, is a section of the wall that has been painted by artists.

 Reichstag Building

-The seat of the German parliament, the Reichstag Building, is a stunning architectural masterpiece and a popular spot for photographers.
+The seat of the German parliament, the Reichstag Building, is an amazing architectural masterpiece and a popular spot for photographers.
 The glass dome on top of the building offers panoramic views of the city, making it a great place to capture a unique perspective of Berlin.
+To enter the building, you need to register your name in front of the building.
+I recommend you make an online appointment, you will save time, especially if you are visiting Berlin for a short period of time.

 Checkpoint Charlie

 Another iconic symbol of the Cold War, Checkpoint Charlie, was the main crossing point between East and West Berlin.
-Today, it is a popular spot for photographers and tourists, with a museum nearby that provides information about the history of the Berlin Wall.
+It is a popular spot for photographers and tourists, with a museum nearby that provides information about the history of the Berlin Wall.

 Gendarmenmarkt

-Located in the heart of Berlin, Gendarmenmarkt is a beautiful square surrounded by historic buildings and landmarks.
+Gendarmenmarkt is a beautiful square surrounded by historic buildings and landmarks.
 The Konzerthaus Berlin, the French Cathedral, and the German Cathedral all offer stunning architectural details and make for great photo opportunities.
+I made some nice photos near buy this building.
+If you are planning to make a portrait shoot, I would recommend you use the walls and building in your background.
+I had a nice Advertising photo shoot in front of this building and I’m happy about the result.

 Street Art